risporce/BSDS/README.md

 ## Optional Steps [ Android ] ##
 1: If you want to change port you could change redirectPort to whatever port you want, keep in mind you have to change port in server too.

-2: if you don't want bsds settings you could disable it by setting hideBSDSSettings to true

 ![IMG_1193](https://github.com/risporce/BSDS/assets/72312877/02eadac3-a921-4526-af2c-0c185f9975d3)

 ## credits ##
 [kagenay](https://github.com/kagenay) Android Client

-[S.B#0056](https://github.com/HaccerCat) for his help with crypto and client
+[s.b](https://github.com/HaccerCat) for his help with crypto and client

 [Vitalik](https://github.com/VitalikObject) for his crypto from [OldBrawl](https://github.com/VitalikObject/OldBrawl)